Juanmaria-rr/SARS_service_/README.md

 **viralrecon_BU-ISCIII** is a bioinformatics analysis pipeline derived from nf-core/viralrecon one, which is used to perform assembly and intra-host/low-frequency variant calling for viral samples.
 This pipeline, similarly to what developed from nf-core/viralrecon, supports short-read Illumina sequencing data from both shotgun (e.g. sequencing directly from clinical samples) and enrichment-based library preparation methods (e.g. amplicon-based: [ARTIC SARS-CoV-2 enrichment protocol](https://artic.network/ncov-2019); or probe-capture-based).

-In order to make reproducible the analysis run by BU_ISCIII, here we describe step by step how the viralrecon_BU-ISCIII can be run. ??
+In order to make reproducible the analysis run by BU_ISCIII, here we describe step by step how SARS_service is performed in BU_ISCIII using the combination of viralrecon pipeline with Pangolin and Kraken, taking adventage of the Nextflow workflow framework.

 ## Viene de DSL2??#
 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with Docker containers making installation trivial and results highly reproducible.
 Furthermore, automated continuous integration tests that run the pipeline on a full-sized dataset using AWS cloud ensure that the code is stable.